pi-tv/pi-tv.github.io/_posts/linux/2020-01-01-arch-linux-cleanup.md

 Sometimes disk space matters.

 Linux includes a lot of redundant files.
-As a German - do you need man files or locales in Chinese?
+As a Japanese - do you need man files or locales in German?
 In most cases - No.

 ## Analyze disk usage
 - `df -h /` - disk size, used and free space for root